-All children who will reach the age of five on or before the start of the new school session in August 2022 should start primary school in August 2022.
-Children who reach the age of five after the start of the new school session in August 2022, but before the last day of February 2023 may also be enrolled for primary school in August 2022.
+All children who will reach the age of five on or before the start of the new school session on 21st August 2023 should start primary school in August 2023.
+Children who reach the age of five after the start of the new school session in August 2023, but before the last day of February 2024 may also be enrolled for primary school in August 2023.

-Before you apply for a school place online, you will need to set up an account.
-This is so you can track the progress of your application.
+Your support in submitting your application within this time frame is appreciated and assists schools with planning for the new school year.
+Before you apply for a school place online you will need to set up an account.
+This can help you track the progress of your application.

 You can enter your postcode on our school zone map to find your zoned school.